 If you purchased from our store on Amazon, please use your order history on Amazon to request a return authorization.

-If you purchased through our eBay or Walmart store, you may call us at 1-844- My ROP Shop (1-844-697-6774) or email us through email@example.com or contact us via the marketplace through which you made the purchase.
+If you purchased through our eBay or Walmart store, you may call us at 1-844- My ROP Shop (1-844-697-6774), email us through email@example.com, or contact us via the marketplace through which you made the purchase.
 We can then issue a return authorization for your order.
-We will need your order number and the reason for the return in order to best assist you.
+We'll need your order number and the reason for the return to best assist you.

 Please note: refunds for orders placed outside of www.theropshop.com (eBay, Walmart.com, Amazon) are processed and reflected in the marketplace in which it was purchased.

 Yes, we have a 1-year warranty against manufacturer defects on all of our items.
 For most of our items, we have to verify the correct replacement was purchased for your unit.
 If you can provide the information of the unit it was installed on when inquiring about the warranty, that will speed up the process.
 Some of our items are warrantied by the manufacturer, so for those items we’ll provide you with the contact information.